NewBloodInteractive/com.newblood.lighting-internals/README.md

 # Lighting Internals Package
-Provides APIs to access internal APIs related to lighting.
+Provides access to internal lighting APIs.

 # `LightingData`
 Provides access to the information contained in the `LightingDataAsset` class.
 To use it, create a new instance and call `Initialize`: